Prenuptial Agreements

 What property gets divided in a divorce?

-Any property that is community will be divided during the divorce.
+Any property that is deemed as part of the marital community (aka community property) will be divided during the divorce.
 Community property is any property or debt that was acquired by either spouse during the marriage—with some exceptions.
 That means that pretty much anything you acquired during the marriage, asset or debt, will be divided as part of the divorce proceeding.

 What is community property in Arizona?